-Now, what if I gave you a little more historical information.
+Now, what if I gave you more historical information?
 Remember that this story is set within the Roman world.
 That's our backdrop.
 The Romans have come into Judea as occupiers of the land.
 They were using its resources and its people.
 They were gaining advantages for themselves at the detriment to those poorer communities in and around Galilee.

-The Romans would tax farmers based upon their resources, things like olive oil and wheat.
+The Romans would tax farmers based upon the farmer's resources, things like olive oil and wheat.
 But, these were often very poor farmers and payment was often difficult for them.
 Thus, a system of debtors began to grow creating a harsh economic hierarchy.
 And, it was in the manager's hands to collect these payments.
-Life was hard and debts might have to be paid at the detriment of one's family and their ability to buy their own food and provide for themselves.
+Life was hard and debts might have to be paid at the detriment of one's family and to the detriment of their ability to buy food and provide for themselves.

 The trouble with this parable is that we are only given a rough outline of the scenario.
 We aren't told people's motives.
 We aren't told their life circumstances or their personal struggles.
 We know nothing of their relationships or the economic status of each.
 We don't know if they are hungry or sick or had children to care for.
-It is strictly a transactional story.
+The parable as it stands is strictly a transactional story.
 Black and white.
 Good and bad.

-But, how often is life really that black and white?
+Yet, how often is life really that black and white?
 Life is much more complicated.
 We all know that.
 We have all faced times in our lives when we couldn't get all of the work done, all of things required of us because something had gone terribly wrong in our personal lives.
 Yet, we wanted to do all that was required of us.
 We tried and we tried hard.

 But, maybe we still had to miss an important meeting because our child was sick.
 Maybe we missed an important deadline because we were dealing with an aging parent who needed us more on that particular day.
 Maybe we missed a mortgage payment because we were laid off from our job.
-Our desire to do what was right never wavered but our circumstances made it very hard to get it all done.
+In those scenarios our desire to do what was right never wavered but our circumstances made it very hard to get it all done.

-And...in those moments, did you ever have someone who understood?
+If you have experienced that kind of moment, did you ever have someone who understood?
 Who looked closer at what was going on and gave you grace?
 Someone who said, I know it is hard and I know how you feel so let me help you?
 I know I had those people enter my life at incredibly crucial times.
-Times that gave me hope.
-Times that showed me love.
-Times that showed me that life was not going to get the best of me.
+And when they showed up they gave me hope.
+They showed me love.
+They showed me that life was not going to get the best of me.
 It was a kindness extended to me because someone took the time to understand.